Overview

 We do not sell securities for a commission.
 In order to sell securities for a commission, we would need to

-have our associated persons registered with a broker-dealer.
+have our supervised persons registered with a broker-dealer.
 We have chosen not to do so.
+We do,

 ITEM 6: PERFORMANCE-BASED FEES & SIDE-BY-SIDE MANAGEMENT